AuDigitalHealth/ci-medicare-records/pages/_includes/intro.md

 This implementation guide does not describe transport or persistence mechanisms of the resources described by it.

+This implementation guide does not include mappings to another format, for more information see the applicable resource documentation in the [FHIR Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).
 ## Usage Scenarios
 The FHIR profiles for each usage scenario are listed below.
-The profiles described in this implementation guide do not include profile-specific mappings to another format as part of their description.
-The base FHIR STU3 mapping content for each of the resources referenced in this implementation guide can be found on the applicable resource documentation in the [FHIR Release 3 (STU) [HL7FHIR3]](#HL7FHIR3).

-Profiles that define the representation of vaccination information from the Australian Immunisation Register:
+### Australian Immunisation Register:
 * [Australian Immunisation Register Immunisation](StructureDefinition-immunization-air.html)
 * [Australian Immunisation Register Immunisation Status](StructureDefinition-observation-airimmstatus-1.html)
 * [Australian Immunisation Register COVID-19 Immunisation Status](StructureDefinition-observation-aircovid19immstatus-1.html)